Open-Network-Insight/oni-lda-c/README.md

 ## Getting Started

 These instructions are for installing spot-lda-c as a standalone topic modelling tool.
-If you wish to install spot-lda-c as part of Apache Spot, please follow the instructions [here for version 1.0.1](https://github.com/Apache Spot/open-network-insight/wiki).
+If you wish to install spot-lda-c as part of Apache Spot, please follow the instructions [here].
 Even if you wish only to use spot-lda-c as a part of oni, the material in this README file may be helpful for configuring and understanding spot-lda-c.

-To install oni-lda-c standalone, see the accompanying [INSTALL.md] file.
+To install spot-lda-c standalone, see the accompanying [INSTALL.md] file.

 ### Command line

 The command line used to invoke lda will vary with MPI implementation.
 Here is a sample command line:

 ```
-mpiexec -n PROCESS_COUNT -f MACHINEFILE ./lda est ALPHA TOPIC_COUNT SETTINGS PROCESS_COUNT INPUT_FILE random outputir
+mpiexec -n PROCESS_COUNT -f MACHINEFILE ./lda est ALPHA TOPIC_COUNT SETTINGS PROCESS_COUNT INPUT_FILE random outputdir
 ```

 where: